 Planning a safari in 2018?
-From the charms of Kenya to glorious South Africa, from Botswana to Uganda, there are dozens of exciting opportunities to explore Africa.
+From the charms of Kenya to glorious South Africa, Botswana, and Uganda, there are dozens of exciting opportunities to explore Africa.

-If any of these destinations tickle your fancy, then it’s about time to consider starting 2018 with a bang; going on a safari might be the best option.
+If any of these destinations tickle your fancy, then going on a safari this year is the best option.
 True, depending on the destination, safari can range from a walk in the park (quite literally!) to one of the greatest physical exercises on the planet, but that is the reason I made the list of the most exquisite safari places to visit.
 These 10 safari destinations definitely take the cake!

 1. Kruger National Park

 Kruger National Park is one of the largest parks in Africa with an area of 7,500 square miles (12,070 square kilometers).
 Located in South Africa, it is bigger than the smallest country in the world (Vatican City).
 It has nine entry gates, and in order to roam around, you will need to hop on a vehicle.
 Speed is limited to 30 mph (50 kmph) in this area.
 On a yearly basis, there are over one million people visiting this place.